 We have affirmed our respect for the human rights of all stakeholders who may be affected by our business activities and have established the "Marubeni Group Basic Policy on Human Rights".
 In addition, our "Compliance Manual", which prescribes the code of conduct that officers and employees of our group must abide by, lists respect for human rights among the items to be observed.
 Furthermore, we recognise that the scope of our responsibilities covers not only our own company but also our supply chains, including our business partners.
-We have established the "Basic Supply Chain Sustainability Policy" that includes a code of conduct that we expect our suppliers to comply with, and the "Marubeni Group Basic Policy on Occupational Health and Safety" that aims to ensure the occupational health and safety of all Group employees and executives, contractors working at labour sites, business partners, and other related parties.
+We have established the "Basic Supply Chain Sustainability Policy" that

+Occupational Health and Safety" that aims to ensure the occupational health and safety of all Group employees and executives, contractors working at labour sites, business partners, and other related parties.
 We have also declared our support for the UN Global Compact (UNGC), an international initiative advocated by the United Nations which specifies ten principles to be observed by companies in four fields, namely, human rights, labour, environment and anti-corruption.
 We are working to realise the ideals of the UNGC by supporting the ten principles.